rainbows-gallery/rainbows-gallery.github.io/index.md

 ### ESLint

-BowFolios includes a [.eslintrc](https://github.com/bowfolios/bowfolios/blob/main/app/.eslintrc) file to define the coding style adhered to in this application.
+Rainbow Gallery includes a [.eslintrc](https://github.com/rainbows-gallery/gallery-app/blob/main/app/.eslintrc.js) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint